Eeshch30/Stellar-Spectral-Music/README.md

-# 🌌 Stellar Spectral Music
+# Stellar Spectral Music
 ### Sonifying the Hertzsprung–Russell Diagram using Machine Learning and Astronomy

 Stellar Spectral Music is a data science and interactive sonification project that transforms stellar properties into music.

 Using real astronomical data, this project analyzes stars, classifies stellar populations using machine learning, detects unusual stars through anomaly detection, and converts physical stellar properties into musical motifs and sound.

-The goal is to create an experience where users can **see, explore, and hear the differences between stars**.
+The goal is to create an experience where users can see, explore, and hear the differences between stars.

 ---

-## 🎯 Project Goals
+## Project Goals

 This project combines: